 Institute of Arab and Islamic Studies

-Kassem Eida is a PhD candidate in Middle East Politics at the Institute of Arab and Islamic Studies (IAIS), University of Exeter, and a recipient of the Wolfson Postgraduate Scholarship in the Humanities.
-He is currently pursuing his doctoral research under the supervision of Professor Laleh Khalili and Professor Adam Hanieh.
+Kassem Eida is a Ph.D. candidate in Middle East Politics at the University of Exeter’s Institute of Arab and Islamic Studies (IAIS).
+He is a recipient of the Wolfson Postgraduate Scholarship in the Humanities and is currently conducting his doctoral research under the supervision of Professor Laleh Khalili and Professor Adam Hanieh.

 PROFESSIONAL BACKGROUND